-In the event of an overflowing toilet, water heater has sprung a leak, rain poured in through a hole in the roof, or any other flooding calamity; wet carpet flooding ought to be dealt with as soon as possible.
-Just permitting wet carpet to remain soaked brings about numerous problems including: de laminating, fiber deterioration, heavy soiling, organic decay, mold, and a nasty smell that may never leave.
-If you have a damp, smelly, stained carpet you therefore have a big difficulty on your hands.
+In the event of an overflowing toilet, the water heater has sprung a leak, rain poured in through a hole in the roof or any other flooding calamity; wet carpet flooding ought to be dealt with as soon as possible.
+Just permitting wet carpet to remain soaked brings about numerous problems including de laminating, fiber deterioration, heavy soiling, organic decay, mold, and a nasty smell that may never leave.
+If you have a damp, smelly, stained carpet you, therefore, have a big difficulty on your hands.

 Among the problems with wet carpets that have stayed wet; is that organic decay occurs.
 This is actually the breakdown of all the accumulated dirt and debris.
 As organic matter decays, it produces off-gases which you will immediately recognize due to the strong smell.
 This problem will become worse, as once the water becomes contaminated just like sewer water.

 Without a doubt, drying out the wet carpet quickly should be the main concern.
 Should you do it yourself?
 Or should you ask the pros to take care of the job?
 This is dependent upon how extensive the flooding was and what kind of water (clear/clean, brown, or black) flowed in.

 Minor clean/clear water troubles can generally be handled yourself.
 Just soak up the water with a mop or absorbent towels and then open a few windows and use a fan to speed up the drying.
 A wet/dry vacuum can help to extract as much water as possible.